You are going to fall in love with these Gluten Free Dinner Rolls. And yes, that's right - they use yeast and actually do rise!

 These Gluten Free Dinner Rolls have become a staple in my house.

-Ways to Use Gluten Free Dinner Rolls:
+Ways to Serve this Gluten Free Rolls Recipe:

 - As sandwich buns.
 Make one day ahead of time so they have time to completely cool and firm up some in texture.
 Cut in half and warm before assembling your sandwich.
 I've used for hamburgers and BLTs.
 If you bake the same day, they will be a bit messy but still incredibly delicious.
 It's more of a fork and knife situation in that case.